powercodeacademy/phase-3-ar-practice/README.md

 - `Continent#highest_population` returns the
-country associated with this continent that has the highest population count.
+country associated with this continent that has the highest population count. - DONE

 - `Continent#winners_circle_members` returns
 all `countries` associated with this continent